The heritage City Circle Tram is a free public transport tram service provided by the City of Melbourne.

 As you travel around you pass by some of the Melbourne city great tourist attractions.

 One exciting aspect of the journey is the Circle Tram travels through the developing Docklands Waterfront Precinct an exciting, modern and growing area.

-On board this great little ride you are being guided by an Audio Announcer who elaborates on the attractions, the recommended disembarkation stops and other features that may interest the traveller.
+Whilst on board this great little ride you are being guided by an audio announcer who elaborates on the attractions that you are passing by as well as the recommended disembarkation stops and other features that may be of interest.

-I personally think is one of Melbourne's best Free Star Tours and you are able to hook up with Melbourne's great rail service at either ....
+I personally think this is one of Melbourne's best free tours and you are able to hook up with Melbourne's great rail service at either ....

-This is Australia's busiest suburban rail terminus and home to the world recognized Clocks, a meeting place for Tourists and Locals under the Clocks
+Flinders Street Station - This is Australia's busiest suburban rail terminus and home to the world recognized Clocks, a meeting place for Tourists and Locals under the Clocks.

-Formally known as Spencer Street Station, this has been rebuilt into the spectacular world class terminus for Country, Interstate and Suburban Train Travellers.
+Southern Cross Station - Formally known as Spencer Street Station, this has been rebuilt into the spectacular world class terminus for Country, Interstate and Suburban train travellers.